-As an interim measure meant to specifically address the recurring deficiencies in the EPAs that are completed for supervisors and commanders, MCSO added to the questions that serve as prompts for the Quality of Supervisory Review/Supervisor Accountability rating dimension within the currently approved EPA format.
-These additions are reinforcements of the direct requirements of the Court's Orders.
+To reinforce the importance of this Paragraph's requirements to staff until the above referenced effort is fully implemented, as an interim measure meant to specifically address the recurring deficiencies in the EPAs that are completed for Supervisors and Commanders, MCSO previously added to the questions that serve as prompts for the Quality of Supervisory Review/Supervisor Accountability rating dimension within the currently approved EPA format.
+These additions continue to serve as reinforcements of the direct requirements of the Court's Orders.
 MCSO believes that these reinforcements will improve compliance until such time as the new EPA process is fully implemented.